 Retrenchment turned her life upside down, but also gave Jody Allen a kickstart towards good health and financial freedom.
+Along the way, she discovered how to save money on groceries.

-"I don’t like cheap people,” Jody Allen declares to me during our phone conversation.
+“I don’t like cheap people,” Jody Allen declares to me during our phone conversation.
 Thankfully, she isn’t referring to me.
 The founder of the website, Stay at Home Mum, one of Australia’s biggest mothers’ networks and built on a philosophy of living frugally, is simply explaining to me the difference between being frugal and being cheap.
+(Read on for Jody’s suggestion of 10 supermarket items you should always buy generic.)

 “Being cheap is being a tightwad, but I’m being frugal because I’m working towards something, and that makes a big difference,” she tells me.